-It’s movement and sounds instantly reminded me of the Bandai WonderBorg, a programmable robot for the Bandai WonderSwan (and Windows PC).
+Its movement and sounds instantly reminded me of the Bandai WonderBorg, a programmable robot for the Bandai WonderSwan (and Windows PC).

-I assembled my WonderBorg a couple of years ago.
-Unfortunately some of the pictures I made back then are blurry.
-This is what’s in the box:
+It has been a couple of years since I assembled my WonderBorg, and unfortunately, some of the pictures I took back then are blurry.

-Even though the WonderBorg is eagerly trying to collect dust and dirt it is no match for the Mocoro.
+Even though the WonderBorg is eagerly trying to collect dust and dirt, it is no match for the Mocoro.
 Let’s see what is inside of it:

+Mocoro uses three AA batteries.
+The cover of the battery compartment hast a weight attached to it.
 On the opposite side is a cover to protect Mocoro’s brain and a switch that turns it off instantly.

-On the PCB we see some transistors, a capacitor, a jumper, a switch and four connectors: Motor (red), batteries (white), on/off/sound switch (yellow) and speaker (black).
-On the back side there is an IC blob, some SMD components and bad soldering.
+On the PCB, we see some transistors, a capacitor, a jumper, a switch and four connectors: Motor (red), batteries (white), on/off/sound switch (yellow) and speaker (black).
+On the back side, there is an IC blob, some SMD components and bad soldering.